Patrick Meehan

-Waddell was later murdered by an associate, Andrew Gentle, shortly after a robbery in which they murdered a woman.
+Waddell later murdered another woman during a robbery; his criminal anssociate in this murder, Andrew Gentle, murdered Waddell soon after.
 Gentle was convicted of both murders and later committed suicide in prison.

 An inquiry into the miscarriage of justice, held due to public demand, and chaired by Lord Hunter, reported in 1982.
-This concluded that, despite a pardon, Meehan's guilt was not disproved, and there was no evidence of the police fabricating evidence as claimed.
+This agreed with the judge in Waddell's 1976 acquittal that, despite a pardon, Meehan's guilt was not "disproved", while also concluding that there was no evidence of the police fabricating evidence as claimed.
 It was widely criticised as a whitewash.

-In view of information which has come to light since then, it is now generally accepted that the murder of Mrs. Ross was committed by Waddell and William "Tank" McGuiness, another man who was also murdered in 1976, apparently in a drunken street brawl.
+In view of information which has come to light since then, it is now generally accepted that the murder of Rachael Ross was committed by Waddell and William "Tank" McGuiness, another man who was also murdered in 1976, apparently in a drunken street brawl.
 One crucial aspect of the case was that Beltrami knew that McGuiness had committed the murder of Mrs. Ross since he had told him under client confidentiality, but he was unable to reveal this; he was only able to do so after McGuiness was dead.
 (The last person to be seen with McGuiness while alive, John Winning, was charged with his murder, but the case against him collapsed because of insufficient evidence.
 Winning was also later murdered.)

 In later years, Meehan put forward elaborate claims that he was framed by intelligence services due to issues concerning the escape of George Blake.
 After his death, some elements of his life story were adapted and used by the author Denise Mina (a casual acquaintance) in her 2005 novel The Field of Blood, with the main character a female journalist bearing his name.